It's just the steel... the wood... the motion.

 The cutters told me they were just going to leave the rounds, and someone from that side would gather them up.

-I've been carrying it home in this beautifully feminine canvas bag.
+I've been carrying it home in this beautifully feminine canvas bag, that much at a time.

-There's more than that by now.
+There's a lot more than that by now, and a lot of kindling, too.

 And what to do for a metal bucket??